 THC gives Distinguished Service Awards (DSA) each year to recognize CHCs that demonstrate exceptional service to preserve the heritage of Texas.
 While all CHC efforts are appreciated, DSAs acknowledge CHC contributions that are above average when compared statewide.
 Information required to evaluate a CHC with respect to award criteria is provided when reporting questions are answered in their entirety.
 The evaluation process is administered by CHC Outreach staff, who make award recommendations to THC's excecutive director.
 Atascosa CHC receives DSA during commissioners court.

 More than 150 CHCs submit a report by February documenting the previous year of service.
 CHC Outreach staff review reports in the spring and announce DSA winners by June.
 Announcements are made over the CHC listserv and THC's social media platforms.
 CHC Outreach staff prepare a DSA packet, which is mailed to county judges of each DSA-winning CHC.
-We recommend that DSAs be presented during county commissioners court so that appointees are acknowledged publicly for their efforts.
-These gestures are simple yet meaningful ways that county officials can affirm CHC accomplishments.
-Hays CHC photo.
+We recommend that DSAs be presented during county commissioners court so that appointees are acknowledged publicly for their efforts--a simple yet meaningful way to affirm CHC accomplishments.

 DSA Listing 2002-2016 (PDF)

 DSA winners for the 2016 year of service here.